Hello, lovely ladies. I have a luxurious treat for you today.

 26. Craigslist seller: This is such a huge market!

-There’re a wealth of things available to buy and sell on Craigslist, so it can be a good return for your investment of time and attention.
+There is a wealth of things available to buy and sell on Craigslist so that it can be a good return for your investment of time and attention.

-There’re so many ways to make money from something you enjoy; dive in and get going.
+It can be a great hobby to earn you some extra money.
+There are so many ways to make money from something you enjoy; dive in, and get going.

 Someone out there’s looking to buy your creations!